d7hernan/CSE110/README.md

 Daniel's Home Page

 My favorite Programming language is C++.
-I enjoy the pointer uses as well as the OOP features that brings the best of both worlds from C and Java.
+I enjoy the pointer uses as well as the OOP features that brings the best of both worlds from C, Java, and Python.